 Triathlon is a demanding sport that tests an athlete’s skill and speed at swimming, cycling and running.
-It is a continuous, non-stop race that starts with the swim (usually in open water), which is followed by a bike leg and then a run.
+A triathlon is a continuous, non-stop race that starts with the swim (usually in open water), which is followed by a bike leg and then a run.
 There are also off-road triathlons where the bike and run legs take place off-road.

 How long is a triathlon?

-How is the sport organised?
+How is the sport of triathlon organised?

 On a professional level, there are short course triathlons (sprint and standard distance), which are run by the International Triathlon Union (ITU) and has a World Triathlon Series, the second tier World Cup and European Cup every year.
 For the longer distance pros there are 70.3 (half Ironman) world championships)and full Ironman world Championships, which are organised by the World Triathlon Corporation every year